elastisys/scale.cloudpool/openstack/README.md

 The configuration keys have the following meaning:

-  - ``scalingGroup``: Describes how to identify/manage scaling group members and connect to the cloud provider.
+  - ``cloudPool``: Describes how to identify/manage pool members and connect to the cloud provider.
-    - ``name``: The name of the managed scaling group.
-All server instances with this tag are to be considered members of the scaling group.
+    - ``name``: The logical name of the managed machine pool.
+All server instances with this tag are to be considered members of the pool.
       - ``keystoneEndpoint``: Endpoint URL of the OpenStack authentication service (Keystone).
         For example, http://172.16.0.1:5000/v2.0."
       - ``region``: The particular OpenStack region (out of the ones available in Keystone's